Transitime/core/transitime/README.md

 To create all tables require you to support the core and the webapp you should run
 <br/>
-TODO This works in eclipse but not on command line.
-Strange and need to investigate.
-Probably somthing to do with the fact it is an executable jar.

 ```
 	java -jar generateDatabaseSchema.jar -o c:\temp\core\ -p org.transitime.db.structs
 	java -jar generateDatabaseSchema.jar -o c:\temp\web\ -p org.transitime.db.webstructs